jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 ### Add `.sitmodules` dependency

-If your IOC requires the site speicific modules, you must add `.sitmodules` file into the top of your IOC.
+If your IOC requires the site specific modules, you must add `.sitmodules` file into the top of your IOC.
 Please go your IOC, and add `.sitemodules` file.

 ```bash